Arlanthir/notes/CardMagic.md

 6. Before moving the second card to the left hand, prepare a pinky break.
 7. When moving the third card to the left hand, steal the second card to the bottom of the pack, using your right fingers.
 8. Place the top half back on the deck.
-9. Elmsley count the 4 cards as 5 (facedown).
+9. Biddle count or Elmsley count the 4 cards as 5 (facedown).
 10. Tell them to hold on to the 5 cards.
 11. Their card is still inside the deck, faceup.